Development, Part 5

 The co-operation that is patronised by the state, and also state distribution (i.e. what we now call “delivery”) is only “vulgar socialism”, says Marx.

 The Critique of the Gotha Programme is not a long document (though it is very rich).
-Please try to read it.
+Please try to read it, and re-read it from time to time.
 It is invaluable for many purposes, and not just for this question of co-ops.

 Illustration: Sewing Co-operative, Rwanda, 2009